 Also, establish a regular rhythm of providing project updates to people who need to know.
 On the way to hitting deadlines and milestones, it never hurts to overcommunicate when working remotely.
 That way, no one ever has to check up on you or wonder if you’re going to hit the deadline.
 Following up on things is a pain.
 Remove that pain from anyone who works with you.

-If you really want to stand out, create a visual dashboard that graphically indicates where you are on all of your projects and what the status is (red – problematic, yellow – making progess, green – on track).
+If you really want to stand out, create a visual dashboard that graphically indicates where you are on all of your projects and what the status is (red – problematic, yellow – making progress, green – on track).
 This will really wow the people on your teams and save them time since visuals communicate much faster than long text-heavy emails or dense spreadsheets.

 1. Organize and Structure Your Work Day